Send the link below via email or IMCopy

 Each type of mutation can have different effects, depending on the situation

-The substitution changes a codon to another codon, but for the same amino acid so nothing is affected
+The base substitution leads to the same amino acid so nothing is affected

-The substitution changes a codon to a codon for a different amino acid (which may be the wrong one)
+The base substitution leads to a different amino acid (which may be the wrong one)

-The substitution changes a codon to a stop codon, almost always leading to a nonfunctional protein
+The base substitution changes a codon to a stop codon, almost always leading to a nonfunctional protein

 The reading frame of the ribosome is altered so that all amino acids downstream from the insertion or deletion are altered